refresh-bio/MKMC/README.md

   Options:
  - `--thr UINT:POSITIVE [1]` - filter out k-mers occuring less than specified number of times...
  - `--thr_rat FLOAT:FLOAT in [0 - 1] [0]` ... in a specified ratio of the input files (see example)
- - `--flt TEXT:FILE` - keep k-mers present in a specified file (FASTA or a set of the k-mers, one in each line) only; if `-b` is not set, the k-mers are converted to canonical form
+ - `--flt TEXT:FILE` - keep k-mers present in a specified file (FASTA or a set of the k-mers, one per line) only; if `-b` is not set, the k-mers are converted to canonical form

 [Option Group: correlation and normalization]
   Options:
  - `-n ENUM:value in {deseq,freq,q}` - normalize counts (DESeq2/frequency count/quantile normalization) before use
  - `--save_n` - save normalized matrix to file
  - `--cor ENUM:value in {kendall,pearson,spearman}` ...
-Needs: `-n` `-p` - compute correlation cofficients, basing on a phenotype file (Kendall Tau/Pearson/Spearman correlation)
+Needs: `-n` `-p` - compute correlation coefficients, basing on a phenotype file (Kendall Tau/Pearson/Spearman correlation)
  - `-p TEXT:FILE` Needs: `--cor` - set a phenotype file (a sequence of integers, one in each line)

 [Option Group: differential k-mers analysis]